augustoerico/augustoerico.github.io/_posts/2017-02-03-vertx-overview.markdown

 # Setting you up

 Want to build your own application with Vertx?
-Feel free to use this [project][github-vertx-boilerplate] boilerplate to get started.
+Feel free to use this [project boilerplate][github-vertx-boilerplate] to get started.
 Make sure you read the `README.md` file.

 [vertx]: http://vertx.io/